Use of rape-kit DNA to probe other crimes shocks prosecutors

 The clash between his office and the police department intensified this month after the start of a trial against Terrance Stangel, a former police officer facing battery and assault charges for beating a man with a baton in 2019.
 It’s the first excessive-force case against an on-duty San Francisco police officer to go to trial.

-Earlier this month, the San Francisco police chief ended an agreement to cooperate in the district attorney's investigations of police shootings, in-custody deaths and uses of force resulting in serious injury because of concerns over the office’s impartiality.
+Earlier this month, Scott ended an agreement to cooperate in the district attorney's investigations of police shootings, in-custody deaths and uses of force resulting in serious injury because of concerns over the office’s impartiality.

 Boudin has denied violating the agreement, and the two have since pledged to renegotiate it with help of the state attorney general and San Francisco’s mayor and city attorney.